ananthrkutuva/finite-state-machines/README.md

 #### Code Structure

 This behavior used a similar method as teleoperation, publishing a Twist message to the 'cmd_vel' topic.
 We initially created a drive_forward() and turn_left() method and ran these consecutively 8 times to trace out the square path twice.
 Implementing drive_forward(), we commanded the robot to drive at 0.1 m/s using our drive() method, telling the program to sleep for (side length / velocity), in our case 5 seconds.
 Implementing turn_left(), we ran the same calculation for a 90 degree turn.
 90 degrees is equivalent to pi/2 radians, turning at 0.3 rad/sec, we told the program to sleep for (radians / angular velocity), coming out to approximately 5.23 seconds.

+### Person Following

+#### Overview

+This behavior creates a PersonFollowing Node which uses the laser scanning data to find the closes point cloud around the robot and drive toward it.

+#### Code Structure